KaneshaMontana/KaneshaMontana/README.md

   - **Security+**

 ## 🫶🏾 Let's connect:
-  [Linkedin](https://www.linkedin.com/in/kedwards-taylor/) and I'm going to begin blogging on [Medium]([https://medium.com/](https://medium.com/@kanesha.montana))
+  [Linkedin](https://www.linkedin.com/in/kedwards-taylor/) and I'm going to begin blogging on [Medium](https://medium.com/@kanesha.montana)

 ## 💗 Fun fact:
-  - I am a spoken word artist and I've been writing poetry since I was 10 years old
+  - I'm a spoken word artist and I've been writing poetry since I was 10 years old